darumatic/chef-labs/labs/lab_4.md

 cookbook_path             ["#{current_dir}/../cookbooks"]
 ```

-#When the config.rb file is ready, you will need to get the SSL certificate file from the container to access Chef Server:
+#When the knife.rb file is ready, you will need to get the SSL certificate file from the container to access Chef Server:

 ```
 knife ssl fetch